Illia-Os/goit-markup-hw-02/README.md

 # goit-markup-hw-02

-bad settings prettier breaks the logo
+badly configured prettier it breaks the logo (adds space in index.html)